mathieuperez/bepp-project/web-app/README.md

 ## Build

 * For dev build: Run `ng build -dev --watch` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory. `--watch` option run a watcher on source files ;
+if you save one file in `src/`, program will recompile automatically.
 * For production build: Use the `ng build -prod`.

 ## More options